-- a) Each trainee must have two supervisors who are sleep physicians within the service with a substantial time commitment to the practice of sleep medicine.
-The supervisors should attend relevant professional and/or scientific meetings to keep abreast of developments in the field.
+- A full-time paediatric sleep medicine physician (or equivalent in fractional or visiting sleep a) medicine paediatricians).
+The primary supervisor of the trainee should have at least a 50% time commitment to the practice of sleep medicine, and should attend relevant professional and/or scientific meetings to keep abreast of developments in the field.
 On site supervision must generally be available for more than 75% of standard working hours.
-Where only part-time training is being offered, then a reduction in supervision availability may be considered where appropriate.
-The service or network should have at least one consultant with special interest and expertise in non-respiratory sleep disorders - b) A sleep medicine physician shall be available on site to supervise sleep study reporting.
-All final reports shall be checked by a sleep medicine specialist unless the trainee has been deemed competent and the supervisor accepts responsibility. - c) The sleep medicine physician(s), who is/are the supervisor(s) of the trainee, shall ensure that the trainee is involved in the daily running of the Sleep Service, including supervision of inpatient and outpatient management, undertaking procedures and report generation, organisation of Departmental clinical meetings, and supervision of any junior resident medical staff. - d) The supervisor(s) must have participated in a RACP supervisor workshop. - e) The supervisor(s) will meet regularly with the trainee to provide formative assessment at a minimum of 4 times per year, with formal documentation of training progress and goals.
+(Where only parttime training is being offered, then a reduction in supervision availability may be considered where appropriate.)
+The service or network should have at least one consultant with special interest and expertise in non-respiratory sleep disorders. - b) A sleep medicine paediatrician shall be available on site to supervise sleep study reporting.
+All final reports shall be checked by a sleep medicine specialist. - c) The sleep medicine paediatrician(s), who is/are the supervisor(s) of the trainee, shall ensure that the trainee is involved in the daily running of the Sleep Service, including supervision of inpatient and outpatient management, undertaking procedures and report generation, organisation of Departmental clinical meetings, and supervision of any junior resident medical staff. - d) The supervisor(s) will meet regularly with the trainee to provide formative assessment.
 The supervisor(s) will assist the trainee to ensure completion of assessment tasks, at the direction of the STC, and meet RACP requirements for supervision.

-The Sleep Medicine network shall have sufficient workload of clinical material for advanced training, encompassing a broad range of sleep disorders, including respiratory and non-respiratory disorders.
+The Sleep Medicine network shall have sufficient workload of clinical material for advanced training, encompassing the broad range of paediatric sleep disorders, including respiratory and nonrespiratory disorders.

-a) As a general guide to satisfy the STC requirements, the direct case load requirements for the network should be a minimum of 550 patients per advanced trainee per year to be eligible for accreditation.
+- As a general guide to satisfy the STC requirements, the direct case load requirements per a) advanced trainee per year should be a total of 400 patients for the network to be eligible for accreditation.
 A network of training sites may combine to provide an adequate number and range of cases where the spread of cases is uneven between sites.
-The Sleep Medicine service or network would be expected to have expertise in the breadth of sleep disorders including access to a patient caseload where a primary or major component of the patient's presentation is a non-respiratory sleep disorder (e.g. insomnia, movement disorder, nocturnal epilepsy, circadian rhythm disorder, behavioural sleep disorder or parasomnia).

-Although the categories of patients within the total caseload may be varied and flexible within each network, the following are suggested as a general guide to the number of patients to be directly managed by the advanced trainee during core sleep training:
+The Sleep Medicine service or network would be expected to have expertise in non-respiratory sleep disorders including access to a patient caseload where a primary or major component of the patient's presentation is a non-respiratory sleep disorder such as insomnia, nocturnal epilepsy, circadian rhythm disturbance, behavioural sleep disorder, disorders of hypersomnolence or parasomnias.
+Although the categories of patients within the total caseload may be varied and flexible within each network, the following are suggested as a general guide: - Sleep Medicine Inpatients: 50 cases (including inpatient consultations) - Sleep Medicine Outpatient 350 cases, of which 150 cases should be new referrals.
+At least 50 cases should involve CPAP/ NIV therapy.
+At least 50 of the new referrals should be for nonrespiratory sleep disorders.